MOOI-Project-UvA/rule-editor/README.md

 4. Make interpretations executable (not yet in use)
 5. Execute task (not yet in use)

+Navigate between views using the tabs at the top of the page.

 ### Set task (step 1)
 In the current version one, it is recommended to start by defining a task and to edit three fields